kubernetes/website/content/en/docs/tasks/access-application-cluster/web-ui-dashboard.md

 The view lists applications by workload kind (for example: Deployments, ReplicaSets, StatefulSets). and each workload kind can be viewed separately.
-The lists summarize actionable information about the workloads, such as the number of ready pods for a Replica et or current memory usage for a Pod.
+The lists summarize actionable information about the workloads, such as the number of ready pods for a ReplicaSet or current memory usage for a Pod.

 Detail views for workloads show status and specification information and surface relationships between objects.